-This information booklet for Chapters has been developed by the College Council to present, in a user-friendly format, all the information required for College Chapters to understand the general College structure and their own role, obligations and administration.
-The College Council, Board of Examiners, Executive Officer and College Manager are all at your service to assist you with managing your Chapter.
+This information booklet for Chapters has been developed by the College Council to present all the information required for College Chapters to understand the general College structure and their own role, obligations and administration.
+The College Council, Board of Examiners, Chief Executive Officer and College Manager are all at your service to assist you with managing your Chapter.